 A nascent literature in finance provides theoretical and empirical evidence that institutional investors should consider climate risks in their investment decisions.
-Notably, recent asset pricing models highlight the importance of climate risks as a long-run risk factor (Bansal, Ochoa, and Kiku 2017) and the importance of carbon risks and environmental pollution in the cross-section of stock returns (Bolton and Kacperczyk 2019; Hsu, Li and Tsou 2019).
+Notably, recent asset pricing models highlight the importance of climate risks as a long-run risk factor (Bansal, Ochoa, and Kiku 2017) and the importance of carbon risks and environmental pollution in the cross-section of stock returns (Bolton and Kacperczyk 2019; Hsu, Li, and Tsou 2019).
 Growing evidence indicates that climate risks may be mispriced in financial markets (Hong, Li, and Xu 2019; Daniel, Litterman, and Wagner 2017; Kumar, Xin, and Zhang 2019).
-At the firm level, Addoum, Ng, and Ortiz-Bobea (2019) show that extreme temperatures can adversely affect corporate earnings and Kruttli, Tran and Watugala (2019) show that extreme weather is reflected in stock and option market prices.
-Moreover, evidence suggests that after the Paris Agreement, greater climate risk leads to lower firm leverage with firms decreasing their demand for debt and lenders reducing their lending to firms with the greatest risk (Ginglinger and Moreau, 2019).
-In addition, studies conclude that firms can lower their cost of capital and increase value by improving their environmental policies (Sharfman and Fernando 2008; Chava 2014; El Ghoul, et. al. 2018).
-On the investor side, archival studies show that better environmental policies are related to lower downside and overall portfolio risk (Hoepner et al., 2019; Gibson-Brandon and Krueger, 2018).
-In a similar spirit, Jagannathan, Ravikumar, and Sammon (2018) show that investors can reduce portfolio risk by incorporating climate criteria into their investment processes and Ramelli, Wagner, Zeckhauser and Ziegler (2018) provide evidence that investors react to political events related to firms' climate strategies.
+At the firm level, Addoum, Ng, and Ortiz-Bobea (2019) show that extreme temperatures can adversely affect corporate earnings, Pankrantz, Bauer, and Derwall (2019) provide evidence that increasing exposure to high temperatures reduces revenues and operating income, and Kruttli, Tran, and Watugala (2019) show that extreme weather is reflected in stock and option market prices.
+Moreover, evidence suggests significant changes for firms after the Paris Agreement.
+For example, greater climate risk leads to lower firm leverage with firms decreasing their demand for debt and lenders reducing their lending to firms with the greatest risk (Ginglinger and Moreau

+2019); banks began to price carbon risk into their loans after the Paris Agreement (Delis, de Greiff, and Ongena 2019); and credit ratings and yield spreads changed for polluting firms (Seltzer, Starks, and Zhu 2019).
+In addition, studies conclude that firms can lower their cost of capital and increase value by improving their environmental policies (Sharfman and Fernando 2008; Chava 2014; El Ghoul et al. 2018).
+On the investor side, archival studies show that better environmental policies are related to lower downside and overall portfolio risk (Hoepner et al. 2019; Gibson Brandon and Krueger 2018).
+In a similar spirit, Jagannathan, Ravikumar, and Sammon (2019) argue that investors can reduce portfolio risk by incorporating climate criteria into their investment processes and Ramelli et al. (2019) provide evidence that investors react to political events related to firms' climate strategies.